JMHenri/jekyll-now/_posts/2014-3-3-Hello-World.md

 For many small business owners and small projects.
 All you can afford with your time and money is a simple, pre-defined full stack, with some additions and hardening based on your unique needs.

-Inn my case, I'm running a typical, simple MEAN stack, setup on AWS.
+In my case, I'm running a typical, simple MEAN stack, setup on AWS.
 My website does however require high security, because it manages a large volume of assets.
 Also, since this is the blockchain, a data breach can result in losing everything.
 There are no banks to keep me safe, and it's not just a few emails.

 So I needed something that was foolproof.
 No matter how badly things went, even if my server is compromised, customer funds must be safe.